lucassklp/lucassklp/README.md

 ## Hello there 👋

-I am a Software Engineer and Full Stack Web Developer @ Codacy 💻

-💡 I am a person who loves new challenges and I am always willing to learn new things.
+I am a Software Engineer and Full Stack Web Developer who loves new challenges and I am always willing to learn new things.

-I like to travel🌊,
-watch series, movies, animes 📺 and also write clean code :)

 <p align='left'>
     📍Living on Lisbon, Portugal;<br />